shizhe-yu/shizhe-yu.github.io/_pages/research.md

 ### Competition, Product Variety and Welfare: the Case of Commercial Aircraft Industry
-*Second-year Field Paper, Draft available upon request*
+*Second-year Field Paper, draft available upon request*

 Abstract: I study how oligopolistic competition affects product variety and welfare in the global commercial aircraft market, characterized by duopolistic competition between Airbus and Boeing.
 Using a structural model with endogenous product entry, I develop a three-part decomposition framework to provide a nuanced understanding of product variety-two complementary variety measurements, two forces shaping firms' variety decisions, and two welfare implications from different conducts.
 The simulation results show that while monopoly scenarios increase product variety, much of it reflects strategic repositioning with limited consumer value.
 In contrast, duopoly preserves price competition and yields the highest total welfare, highlighting trade-offs between coordination and competition.